-For a Master of Arts, Master of Science and Master of Environmental Studies/Sciences, each student has a Program of Studies prepared by the Associate Vice-President Academic & Graduate Studies.
+For a Master of Arts, Master of Science and Master of Environmental Studies/Sciences, each student has a Program of Studies prepared by the Dean of Graduate Studies and Research.
 In cases of programs with a Major Research Paper (MRP) or Thesis component, consultation will include the Research Supervisor.

-For the Doctor of Philosophy in Educaiton program, each admitted student must consult with his or her Graduate Faculty Advisor regarding the Program of Study.
+For the Doctor of Philosophy program, each admitted student must consult with his or her Graduate Faculty Advisor regarding the Program of Study.

-All graduate programs at Nipissing University have a defined scholarly research component, which may take the form of a Thesis, a MRP, or a Research Project and Seminar.
+All graduate programs at Nipissing University have a defined scholarly research component, which may take the form of a Thesis, an MRP, or a Research Project and Seminar.

 Where appropriate for the discipline or field, another specified activity designed to test the acquisition of analytical and interpretive skills may be used.
 This may include a series of shorter research papers within courses, an exhibit of works, or a creative performance.
-In such cases, the appropriate scholarly content must be approved by the Associate Vice-President Academic & Graduate Studies.
+In such cases, the appropriate scholarly content must be approved by the Dean of Graduate Studies and Research.

 Where appropriate and possible, graduate programs at Nipissing have a defined practice-based component.
 This includes a co-op work program, a practicum, a work-term, a professional, community-or industry-based project/paper or Thesis, or some other form of practice-based or service-learning assessment.